Ed. Vaganay**, 1925

 A very warm thank you to my friends, Christiane Fabricant and Uta Reese, who generously worked on archival documents in Foix.

-My gratitude goes to those in charge of libraries, bookstores and web sites for old books:
+My gratitude goes to those in charge of libraries, bookstores and websites for ancient books:

 Les Bibliothèques Virtuelles Humanistes (Mme le Professeur Demonet and Sandrine Breuil), The Smithsonian Institute (Elizabeth Aldrich, Anne McLean, Virgina Clark, Cynthia Field and Jonathan Kemper), Penn State University (Karen Schwentner), and La Médiathèque de Roanne (Christine Henry and Audrey Mancini).
 Thank you also to Mohamed Graine (Bibliothèque Municipale de Lyon), to Christian Pellet (Presses polytechniques et universitaires romandes, Lausanne), Dale Tatro (Classical Numismatic Group, Inc.), and the Librairie Le Passe-Temps.

-I am specially greatful to Lia Poorvu, a colleague and a friend ready to help on all occasions in order to establish contacts.
+I am especially grateful to Lia Poorvu, a colleague and a friend ready to help on all occasions in order to establish contacts.

 Thank you again and again to those who allow me to hear the voice of Forez and its surroundings: